Overview of Wood Plaques

 Engraved Brass Plates.
 Thin, small brass plates can be laser engraved and added to or replaced.
 These can be gold text and border on a black background, or black text in a black background.
 Fig 4 on the right shows an example.
 These can be used for personalized plaques or large perpetual plaques, where there may be dozens or even hundreds of names.

 Perpetual Plaques.
 Perpetual plaques are large wood wall plaques that have small name plates attached to them.
 These can be added to over the years, so space is left for these additional plaques.
 Perpetual plaques can be used for clubs, military, businesses, sport teams or other organizations where the names can be officers, award winners, club champions, tournament winners, etc. We make dozens of large perpetual plaques each year, usually from Mahogany wood.
 These can have custom 3-D brass logos, seals, insignia or text mounted on the top of the plaque.
 Fig 4 on the right shows an example of a perpetual plaque.
 Other examples are shown at the bottom of the Mahogany photo gallery page, photos WM1530 to WM1580.
 However, we also make perpetual plaques from Oak, Maple, Cherry and Cedar.

 Aluminum Cladding .
 We cut out patterns of letters, borders or artwork from very thin sheets of aluminum, and mount them on wood or HDU text or art raised with flat surfaces (plateaus) above the backgrounds, carved out by our CNC routers.
 See Fig 5 below for an example.

 PLEASE CONTACT US

 The prices for each of these different styles for various size plaques is given on the PRICE webpage (click here or on PRICE in gold masthead) , listed by price code and plaque size, under Style Category 1.3.
 Or, you can fill out and submit our on-line Request a quote form.
 You can also call or email us for a price quote on a specific plaque.
-Our knowledgeable and helpful Customer Service Representatives, Christie and Regina, will respond to your request promptly.
+One of our knowledgeable and helpful Customer Service Representatives, Christie, Regina, or Liz, will respond to your request promptly.
 You can call us at 951-698-8484 or email us at email@example.com.